gwwang16/DeepRL-Robot-Arm/writeup.md

 - Investigate how to use LSTM appropriately
 - Realize velocity control for task 2
 - Add more constraints to make arm touching prop softly.
-- Realize project challenges, such as random prop position, high arm DOF, etc.
+- Realize project challenges, such as unlock arm base, high arm DOF, etc.